lehtisa/tuni_meep_doc/docs/source/symmetries_and_dimensions.rst

 Our simulation cell will be a 30 by 20 rectangle.
 For a more modular code, we will make variable for the center of our cell.
 We form the single slit by adding two blocks to the cell.
-We make sure the wall is not penetrated by giving the blocks substantial values for epsilon.
+We make sure the electric field will not penetrate the wall by giving the blocks substantial values for epsilon.
 The cell will also be surrounded by the PML layer as in most cases.